-If the Remote Installation button of figure 3.3 is not clicked, then clicking on the Continue button instead brings up the Bright Cluster Manager software license screen, described next.
+If the Remote Installation button is not clicked, then clicking on the Continue button brings up the Bright Cluster Manager software license screen, described next.

-3.3.3 Software License
+3.3.2 Software License

-The "Bright Computing Software License" screen (figure 3.6) explains the applicable terms and conditions that apply to use of the Bright Cluster Manager software.
+The "Bright Computing Software License" screen (figure 3.2) explains the applicable terms and conditions that apply to use of the Bright Cluster Manager software.

-Accepting the terms and conditions, and clicking on the Continue button leads to the Base Distribution EULA (End User License Agreement) (figure 3.7).
+Accepting the terms and conditions, and clicking on the Continue button leads to the Base Distribution EULA (End User License Agreement) (figure 3.3).